7z1m15c3/T1_test/README.md

-# COMP0246_Labs
+# Labs
-Labs and coursework code for COMP0246
+Labs and coursework code